 Usually, durational or non-durational maintenance is awarded when the marriage has lasted a longer period of time, when the higher earner is wealthy, or when the lower-earning spouse is in the twilight years of their life or may have difficulty re-entering the workforce.
 Non-durational or durational alimony or maintenance is used to keep the lower-earning spouse in the lifestyle they grew accustomed to during the marriage, or keep them as close to that lifestyle as possible.
 An alimony attorney in Albany could determine what kinds of spousal support may be applicable to your case.

-Contact an Albany Alimony Attorney
+Contact an Albany Alimony Attorney for Guidance

 The latest changes to the laws regarding spousal maintenance took effect in January 2016.
 It is important for your lawyer to be familiar with the recent statutory changes and how the Courts are applying the new spousal maintenance formulas.